santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/TSGs-%2D-Azure-Stream-Analytics-(ASA)/Introduction-to-ASA-TSG-Process.md

 -  Reach out to SME via Email or Teams

 #**3) Ask Questions for TSG in ASA Teams**
--  Discuss _questions_ to help Troubleshoot the issue with Product Group in General Channel of Azure Stream Analytics Product Team Chat (@General)
+-  Discuss _questions_ to help Troubleshoot the issue with SMEs & Product Group in General Channel of Azure Stream Analytics CSS Product Collaboration Team Chat (@AVA casenumberhere)

 #**4) Daily IcM Meeting**
 -  Discuss with PG for possibly _creating an IcM_